mahlemdladla22-ctrl/Mark-Evaluation/README.md

 # Mark-Evaluation
 This is my Mark Evaluation application where I am using the decision logic structure, if then else statements to evaluate marks entered by the user
+Add Anything regarding the application and how to use it, how it functions